theriley106/Just_Pay_Attention/README.md

 The *Just_Pay_Attention* framework uses a combination of brain waves from a commercial EEG headset and Pupil/Eye detection using OpenCV to quantify how attentive the user is.
 In the case of compliance training, the training will pause if the program detects that the employee is no longer paying attention.

-## Technical Explanation

-I thought it would be interesting to branch off of this concept, and create a way of